Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - AMI

 **Explanation:**
-"VPC size" is incorrect.
+VPC size is incorrect.
 ENI limits are not tied to CIDR capacity.
-"Instance type" is correct.
+Instance type is correct.
 Each instance type family defines ENI limits.
-"Region" is incorrect.
+Region is incorrect.
 Limits are consistent across regions.
-"AMI" is incorrect.
+AMI is incorrect.
 AMIs do not affect network interface limits.

 ---